wp-plugins/default-admin-color-scheme/README.txt

 == Description ==

 Adds a color picker to `Settings > General` to select a default color scheme for all users.
-Optionally disables the color scheme picker on the `Users > Personal Options` page.
+Optionally disables the color scheme picker on the `Users > Profile` page.

 ### Github ###